MicrosoftDocs/PowerShell-Docs/scripting/Topic/PowerShell.exe-Command-Line-Help.md

 Loads the specified Windows PowerShell console file.
 Enter the path and name of the console file.
 To create a console file, use the [Export-Console](https://technet.microsoft.com/en-us/library/4bab1c02-9e61-4aaf-9957-11d1934ef4ef) cmdlet in Windows PowerShell.

 ### \-Sta
 Starts Windows PowerShell using a single\-threaded apartment.
-In [!INCLUDE[psversion3](../Token/psversion3_md.md)], single\-threaded apartment (STA) is the default.
-In [!INCLUDE[psversion2](../Token/psversion2_md.md)], multi\-threaded apartment (MTA) is the default.
+In Windows PowerShell 3.0, single\-threaded apartment (STA) is the default.
+In Windows PowerShell 2.0, multi\-threaded apartment (MTA) is the default.

 ### \-Version <Windows PowerShell Version>
 Starts the specified version of Windows PowerShell.
 The version that you specify must be installed on the system.
-If [!INCLUDE[psversion3](../Token/psversion3_md.md)] is installed on the computer, valid values are "2.0" and "3.0".
+If Windows PowerShell 3.0 is installed on the computer, valid values are "2.0" and "3.0".
 The default value is "3.0".

-If [!INCLUDE[psversion3](../Token/psversion3_md.md)] is not installed, the only valid value is "2.0".
+If Windows PowerShell 3.0 is not installed, the only valid value is "2.0".
 Other values are ignored.

 For more information, see "Installing Windows PowerShell" in the [Getting Started with Windows PowerShell [OLD MSDN]](https://technet.microsoft.com/en-us/library/69555d95-b481-43e1-86e7-b46d68b3e2dd).